DilipVarma0212/DiabetesPatients_meriSKILL/README.md

 # DiabetesPatients_meriSKILL

 Project Summary: This project focused on analyzing Diabetes Patients data, this project is given by  "MeriSKILL".
-This dataset originally form the National Instute of Diabetes and Digestive Kidney Diseases.
-The objective of the dataset is to diagnostically predict whether a patient has diabetes based on certain diagnostic measurements included in the data sets.
+This dataset originally form the National Institute of Diabetes and Digestive Kidney Diseases.
+The objective of the dataset is to diagnostically predict whether a patient has diabetes based on certain diagnostic measurements included in the datasets.

 Steps Followed: